 We’ve grouped these uses into five categories that we call classrooms, laboratories, housing, community, and offices.
-Each category has a unique energy profile.
+Each building type has a unique energy profile.

 For example, laboratory spaces use a lot of energy because they require much higher ventilation rates, as the air cannot be recirculated in a lab.
 The air coming into a lab must be 100% outside air (not recirculated), and then it must completely leave the building through the exhaust systems.
 Moving this quantity of air with fans, and heating and cooling the air, is an energy intensive process.

-Check out all of the different building types on the Campus Energy Education Dashboard.
+Check out all of the different building types on the Campus Energy Education Dashboard (CEED).

 Steam is highest when it’s colder outside.

 People also affect the Heating, Ventilation, and Air Conditioning (HVAC) system based on when the system is scheduled to be on and off.
 For example, the HVAC schedule needs to be properly tuned to the hours when the building is occupied.
-If it’s not, there is potential energy being wasted and/or uncomfortable people.
+If it’s not, there is potential energy being wasted and/or uncomfortable people in the building.

-In the graph below you can see how the energy demand tracks with the classroom's occupancy.
+In the graph to the left you can see how the energy demand rises over time with the classroom's occupancy in Giedt Hall.